Do Betta Fish Need Air Pump?

 An air pump produces air bubbles that rise towards the surface of the water and create surface agitation.
 As a result of this surface agitation, oxygen from the air gets dissolved into the water.
 The dissolved oxygen is crucial for fish’s breathing.

-If you want to increase the amount of dissolved oxygen into the tank water, you’ll need to create surface agitation.
+If you want to increase the amount of dissolved oxygen in the tank water, you’ll need to create surface agitation.
 Surface agitation actually means creating movement on the surface or disturbing the water surface.

-When the water surface gets disturbed i.e. agitated, then oxygen from the air gets dissolved into the water.
+When the water surface gets disturbed, i.e., agitated, then oxygen from the air gets dissolved into the water.
 This is what an air pump is designed to do.

 When you turn on the air pump, it sucks air from the air and pushes it towards the air tube.
-The air tube connects to an air stone and the air stone passes the air through bubbles.
+The air tube connects to an air stone, and the air stone passes the air through bubbles.

 Why Betta Fish Doesn’t Need An Air Pump?